Heavyshield/minecraft-aws-server/README.md

 - Security Group (allows Minecraft port 25565 and SSH port 22)
 - EC2 t4g.small instance
 - Required networking components
+- AWS Lambda function (ec2_start_stop):
+  - Automatically stops the Minecraft server EC2 instance every night to save costs
+  - **Important**: If you want to keep your instance running 24/7, you should disable the Lambda scheduler
+  - This helps prevent unnecessary costs from instances left running overnight
+  - You can find the Lambda function in the AWS Console to modify its schedule or disable it

 ## Verify everything went well